-WORKVIEW REFLECTION (in 250 words or less)
+WORKVIEW REFLECTION (approx. 150 words)

 A "workview" addresses the critical issues related to what work is and what it means to you.
 It is not just a list of what you want from or out of work, but a general statement of your view of work, your definition for what good work deserves to be.
 This is not what work you want to do, but why you work.
 Consider the following questions: